SnorklingTurtle/Minecraft-Camera/README.md

 ## Todo
 * [QA] Test with Geyser
 * [Bug] `renderAsync: true` seems broken and might crash the server
-* [Bug] It's possible to take pictures with a full inventory using `/takepicture`
-* [Bug] `/takepicture` seems to ignore the requirement of paper
-  * Make paper requirement optional in the config
 * [Optimize] See if loading maps at boot can be improved (async? sqlite?)
 * [Optimize] Prefix all console logging with `[Camera]`
 * [Optimize] Don't take picture, when cancelling placement of camera.